genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/customisation.md

 }
 ```

-The onInit() method is called after process bootstrapping is complete.
+The `onInit()` method is called after process bootstrapping is complete.

-At this stage you can be confident that all of the configured FIX sessions have been registered and any socket connectors have been started.
+At this stage, you can be confident that all the configured FIX sessions have been registered and any socket connectors have been started.

 Additional callbacks are invoked when events are received from the FIX engine.

-In order to send FIX messages from with this implementation, separate classes called FixSessionRegistry and FixMessageSender can be used to lookup active sessions and send FIX messages respectively:
+In order to send FIX messages from within this implementation, separate classes called `FixSessionRegistry` and `FixMessageSender` can be used to look up active sessions and send FIX messages respectively:

 ```java
 @Module
 public class SampleMessagePublisher implements QuickFixMessagePublisher {